node-red/node-red.github.io/docs/getting-started/first-flow.md

 The Function node allows you to pass each message though a JavaScript function.

-Wire the Function node inbetween the Inject and Debug nodes.
-You'll need to delete the existing wire (select it and hit delete on the keyboard).
+Wire the Function node in between the Inject and Debug nodes.
+You may need to delete the existing wire (select it and hit delete on the keyboard).

 Double-click on the Function node to bring up the edit dialog.
 Copy the follow code into the function field:

 {% highlight javascript %}
 // Create a Date object from the payload